-All requirements placed on IPv4 traffic capabilities like latency, bandwidth and throughput should also be required for IPv6 traffic.
+All requirements placed on IPv4 traffic capabilities like latency, bandwidth and throughput, or for monitoring and accounting, should also be required for IPv6 traffic.

 3.1 Definitions and descriptions of different categories of devices

 The following definitions will be used for classifying the varying hardware equipment.
 While some hardware may have overlapping functionality (i.e. a layer-2 switch can act as a layer-3 router or a router may have some firewall capabilities), it is expected that for any overlapping functionality, the requirements for each specific device be combined.